 The rest of the league has noticed.

-Now we still don't know what West's precise role
+Now we still don't know what West's precise role will be on basketball matters, and the Warriors probably don't know yet, either.

 It's something they'll work out between Lacob, Riley, Myers, Kirk Lacob and West.